- Written by Dr.Mehmet Demircioglu

 Also ask whether the weak area was actually transplanted.
 Patients sometimes worry about a gap or a thin zone that was not part of the surgical plan.
 In that case, the issue is not failed growth.
 It is a planning question or a future session question.

-I also want patients to separate density from styling.
+Patients should separate density from styling.
 A young transplant may not style the way you want yet.
 Short new hairs may stand differently, bend differently, or catch light differently.
 That styling problem can improve as the hair grows longer and matures.

 What should I watch in the donor area?

 The donor area should be photographed during recovery too, especially after larger FUE sessions.
-Patients often focus on the recipient area first, then later notice patchiness or see through areas in the back and sides.
+Patients often focus on the recipient area first, then later notice patchiness or see-through areas in the back and sides.

 When tracking the donor, use the same hair length if possible.
 A donor photo at 1 millimeter cannot be compared fairly with a donor photo at 2 centimeters.
 Hair length changes the whole impression.